awsome-cats/node-surf-shop/README.md

-# Review Authorization
+# Restrict One Review Per User, Per Post

-- Create a second user with cURL
+- populate reviews on post in reviewCreate method (in reviews contorller)
-- Change existing review's author to new user's id
+- Filter post.reviews by author to see if logged in user has already reviewed the post
-- Add isReviewAuthor async middlewear to PUT route and test it
+- Assign hasReviewed to filtered arrays's length
-- Add if statement to EJS
+- Otherwise, create review, add to post.reviews, save  post, flash success and redirect